fybrik/vault-plugin-secrets-kubernetes-reader/README.md

 # Vault Kubenetes Secrets Plugin

-This s a secret engine plugin for [HashiCorp Vault](https://www.vaultproject.io/) which reads Kuberentes secrets.
+This is a secret engine plugin for [HashiCorp Vault](https://www.vaultproject.io/) which reads Kuberentes secrets.

 ## Quick Start